 Can you mix bleach with RV antifreeze?

-There is a concern about mixing bleach with glycol-based antifreeze, but it is not really an issue with small quantities that are already well-diluted.
+There is a concern about mixing bleach with glycol-based antifreeze, but it is not an issue with small quantities that are already well-diluted.
 Just don’t pour bleach directly into the antifreeze bottle!

 Is it OK to put RV antifreeze in the freshwater tank?

 Do not pour antifreeze into your freshwater tank to run it through the pump into your water system.
 This will take a lot of antifreeze and is not very efficient.
-Even when the tank is drained there remains some water in the bottom of the tank which mixes with the antifreeze and lessens its protection level.